codetony25/react-common-pattern-best-practices/README.md

-# JavaScript - It's all about the asking yourself the right questions - Modern Problem Solving.
+# JavaScript - Modern Problem Solving.
 - Is React the correct framework to use?
 Is it a Framework?
 - Why use react over others?
 What problems does it solve?
 - What should I use with React?
 Mobx?
 Redux?
 None?